Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: proof of Proposition

 As for showing that $v$ is a weak solution to the SPDE \eqref{eq:H.1}, under the new probability $\mathrm Q$, this will be done with the help of the following lemma whose proof is standard and therefore is omitted (one can replicate the analogous classical proof for Brownian motions). \begin{lemma} Suppose the conditions of Lemma \ref{thm:W.1} hold.
-Suppose that under probability $\mathrm P$, $W'$ is a white noise which is independent of $W$.
-Then under $\mathrm Q$, $W'$ is still a white noise.
+Further suppose that there exists another $(\mathcal F_t)_{t\geq 0}$-adapted space-time white noise $W'$ which, under the probability $\mathrm P$, is independent of $W$.
+Then $W'$ is still a white noise under the probability $\mathrm Q$.
 Moreover, for each $t\geq 0$ and $g\in \mathscr L_{\mathrm{loc}}^2$, it holds that

 \end{lemma}

 We are now ready to give the proof of Proposition \ref{thm:W}.

 \begin{proof}[Proof of Proposition \ref{thm:W}] \emph{Step 1.} Noticing from \eqref{eq:U.4} that $\nu \varepsilon L \leq 1/4$, and the fact that for any $x,y \in [0,1/4]$,